MarketSquare/rfw-lightning/README.rst

 This is a reference implementation exploring ways to make Robot Framework more human understandable.
 Kick-started with a sponsorship and excellent ideas from `RoboCorp <https://robocorp.com/>`_.

+There have been key difficulties in getting office workers started with Robot Framework use.
+These have been detected at RoboCorp.

 Syntax changes:

 - ✨ Simple variables.
 From ``${ var iable }`` to ``$var_iable```.